 Then maybe what you need is a coach.
-Just like the coaches who push athletes to achieve greatness in sports, life and wellness coaches push their clients to achieve success in their career, relationships, or lifestyle.
+Just like the people who push athletes to greatness in sports, life and wellness coaches push their clients to find success and satisfaction from their job or lifestyle.

-Unlike sports coaches, life and wellness coaches don't focus on changing specific behaviors, like correcting a bad swing in baseball.
-Instead, they develop their clients' overall strengths and abilities, according to the International Coach Federation.
-That's the governing organization for the coaching profession.
+Unlike in sports, life and wellness coaches don't focus on changing certain behaviors, like correcting a bad golf swing.
+According to the International Coach Federation (ICF), they develop their clients' overall strengths and abilities.

 What Is a Life Coach?

-That's where a life coach steps in.
-Life coaches provide the incentive and direction their clients need to improve their careers, relationships, and lives.
+These professionals provide the drive and guidance their clients need to improve their careers, relationships, and lives.
 They help clients to:

-Overcome obstacles that stand in the way of achieving goals.
+Move past challenges that stand in the way of those goals

 What Is a Wellness Coach?

-Wellness coaches give their clients the motivation and tools they need to achieve their physical and emotional health goals.
+They help their clients find the motivation and tools to get to their physical and emotional health goals.

 Lose a few pounds

-Unlike a nutritionist or physical therapist, who make specific diet and exercise recommendations, a wellness coach will help you make better general choices that fit within your lifestyle.
+Unlike a nutritionist or physical therapist, who makes specific diet and exercise suggestions, a wellness coach will help you make better general choices that fit your lifestyle.

-There are a variety of reasons that people turn to life or wellness coaches for help.
-For instance, you might consider looking for a coach if you:
+There are many reasons.
+For instance, you might consider looking for one if you:

 Need some guidance on moving forward in your career

-Want to learn how to best take advantage of strengths and talents
+Want to learn how to take advantage of your own strengths and talents

 Don't know what to do about a major life decision, such as a move or promotion